 If you have any questions or comments about any of our blogs or you need specific information please leave these in the, “Leave a comment” and we will answer these as soon as possible.

 Many baby and children sunglasses brands being sold today are by well-meaning mums and dads that have no experience in optics.
 They normally fall in love with the cuteness of the product but without any optical knowledge make fatal mistakes in their designs and lens quality that can be harmful to the health of your children’s eyes, leading to blindness.
-We will point out some of the dangers of poorly made sunglasses.
+We will point out the danger of poorly made sunglasses.

 Please never buy “toy sunglasses”.